The decision to partially lift the restriction on Sana’a’s airport and some seaports was made after international pressure was applied

 The decision to partially lift the restriction on Sana’a’s airport and some seaports was made after international pressure was applied in order to provide assistance to the civilian population.
 The United Nations and other organizations made a cry for help for the Yemeni people who have not had the arrival of supplies or external personnel during the last couple of days paving the way to what seems the greatest famine in the country’s history.

-“Together, we issued another urgent appeal for the coalition to allow vital supplies into Yemen in response to what is now the worst humanitarian crisis in the world.
+“Together, we issued another urgent appeal for the coalition to allow vital supplies IGNORE INTO Yemen in response to what is now the worst humanitarian crisis in the world.
 Supplies, including medicines, vaccines and food, are essential to prevent the outbreak of disease and famine”, declared a joint press release of the UNICEF, WHO, and the WFP, in which they requested that restrictions on incoming aid be completely withdrawn.

 Despite the request of ONG’s, Saudi Arabia has declared that the ports will be utilized to verify that they are not being used for trafficking weapons by the Houthis rebels.
 This is one of the main reasons why, on November 6th,said country and the other nations of the coalition, imposed sea, land, and air transportation obstructions over Yemen in response to an intercepted missile launched from the Middle Eastern territory directed to Saudi Arabia’s capital, Riyadh, on October 4th.